-3.4 The Application Process
+4.4 The Application Process

-3.4.1 Application for licensing of Service Providers
+4.4.1 Application for licensing or recognition of Service Providers

-A Service Provider is ordinarily expected to apply for a licence as part of a related application for the licensing of a Retirement Scheme or Retirement Fund.
+A Service Provider is ordinarily expected to apply for a licence and/or recognition as part of a related application for the licensing of a Retirement Scheme or Retirement Fund.
 In such circumstances, the Applicant's licence will be dealt with as part of the overall process of licensing the Retirement Scheme and/or Retirement Fund concerned.

-3.4.2 Services to Multiple Retirement Schemes and/or Retirement Funds
+4.4.2 Services to Multiple Retirement Schemes and/or Retirement Funds

-Although a licence of a Service Provider will normally be by reference to a particular Retirement Scheme or Retirement Fund, a licence allows that Service Provider to act as such in relation to other Retirement Schemes or Retirement Funds, as applicable.
+Although a licence and/or recognition of a Service Provider will normally be by reference to a particular Retirement Scheme or Retirement Fund, a licence and/or recognition allows that Service Provider to act as such in relation to other Retirement Schemes or Retirement Funds, as applicable.

-3.4.3 Abridged Application Processes
+4.4.3 Abridged Application Processes